 Idbackpacker.com (Indonesia Backpacker) – Visiting Jakarta?
-Then, you must visit The Thousand Islands.
+Then, you must visit The Thousand Islands, doing day trip here.
 Perhaps, you tired from busines trip in Jakarta, or event you want to have an island vacation, but you dont have many time.
 Well, living in Jakarta, you don’t have to travel far for great island vacation.
 Just near the city bay of Jakarta, lies the Thousand Islands or most local known as Kepulauan Seribu.

 It is only about two hours by boat to one of nearest island.
 Yep, not for long time, you can spend all day enjoying ocean or just laying down by the beach, and run from polluted Jakarta.
 For some island, you can enjoy the coral reef too.
 You can enjoy it by either snorkeling or diving.